4-DS/SinaraML-Def-Guide/docs/source/concepts.rst

 TODO
 recognition of car numbers in the stream

-ML product.
-Twofold development process with DE Aspect
+ML product dev process and architecture
 ******************************************************